kpzoo/smallscaleR/README.md

 # smallscaleR

 We present Matlab code to reproduce all analyses and figures from the paper "Host behaviour driven by awareness of infection risk amplifies the chance of superspreading events" by Kris V Parag and Robin N Thompson.
+Preprint available at: https://www.medrxiv.org/content/10.1101/2023.08.25.23294423v1

 System Requirements